qiwi/nestjs-enterprise/packages/metric/README.md

 - graphiteApiEndpoint - The URL for connecting to the Graphite API
 - metricsConfig.prefix - prefix for metric entry name
 - metricsConfig.interval - period of metric sending in ms
+- customGraphiteService - your own implementation of IGraphiteService (optional)

 ## API
 ### Class MetricModule